Click Image to Enlarge

 An ideal home for April would be one with owners who understand and have experience with fearful dogs and can help build a trusting and lasting relationship with her.
 We know that this home is out there and April cannot wait to find it!

-If you are interested in adopting, please complete an ONLINE APPLICATION BY CLICKING HERE and you can get pre-approved for adoption!
+If you are interested in adopting, please complete an ONLINE QUESTIONNAIRE and you can get pre-approved for adoption!
 Be sure to indicate the dog(s) you are interested in meeting in your application.